 - inwardly rotated feet

 - cleft palate

 - large forehead and belly

 No treatments exist for achondrogenesis.
-To keep the baby as comfortable as possible, the hospital will monitor him or her and possibly use a breathing machine.
+To keep your baby as comfortable as possible, the hospital will monitor the infant and possibly use a breathing machine.
 Medication may also be needed to limit pain and discomfort.

-Babies born with achondrogenesis usually die quickly because their small chests do not allow them to breathe.
+Babies born with achondrogenesis usually die quickly because their small chests don’t allow them to breathe.
 Many die in utero.

 If achondrogenesis exists in your family, your only option for preventing the disorder is to have genetic counseling prior to starting a family.
 During genetic counseling, a specialist will collect your medical histories, asking about illnesses that have occurred on both sides of your families.
 Medical practitioners will run tests to determine whether you and your partner are carrying the genes for achondrogenesis.
 Couples with a family history of achondrogenesis might choose to exercise this option before deciding whether or not to have a baby.